czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 to create the multitudinous effect.
 The contrast with the absolute solitude of the parking lot—a veritable concentration camp—is total.
-Or, rather: inside, a whole panoply of gadgets magnetizes the crowd in directed flows outside, solitude is directed at a single gadget: the automobile.
+Or, rather: inside, a whole panoply of gadgets magnetizes the crowd in directed flows—outside, solitude is directed at a single gadget: the automobile.
 By an extraordinary coincidence (but this derives without a doubt from the enchantment inherent to this universe), this frozen, childlike